 Help our Gathering to reflect more fully the rich diversity of the Church.

-Cultivate strong, long-term relationships of mutual respect between diocesan social action offices and offices that minister to ethnic, racial and disability communities within the Church.
+Cultivate strong, long-term relationships of mutual respect between diocesan social action offices and offices that minister to ethnic, cultural, and disability communities within the Church.

 Advance the social mission of the Church, within culturally diverse communities, through education, outreach, and advocacy.